FRB scattering statistics through the CGM are sensitive to morphology and intermittency: Intermittent refractive scattering

+In Appendix~\ref{app:slab}, we introduce a simple model for refractive scattering by uniform clouds of electron density confined along one dimension with large aspect ratios, which we refer to as ``slabs".
+An individual slab of electrons with density $n_e$ and aspect ratio $A$ produces a bending angle as a function of the slab's inclination $\iota$ relative to the line of sight:

-Now, consider a complex of gas of size $R$ filled with thin, corrugated sheets with uniform thickness $\delta$.
-In Appendix~\ref{app:slab}, we find that the average number of sheets intersected by the line of sight through such a complex is given by
+The lens convergence $\kappa$ of such slabs is also enhanced by a factor of $A$ relative to a spherical cloud.
+The scattering time as a function of inclination angle for a single sheet is $\tau_{\rm corr}(\iota) = d_{\rm eff} \alpha_{\rm sheet}(\iota)^2 / 2c$, where we take the characteristic bending angle $\alpha_{\rm slab}(\iota)$ to be half the maximum bending angle.
+Consider a complex of gas of size $R$ filled with refractive slabs with uniform thickness $\delta$.
+In Appendix~\ref{app:slab}, we find that the average number of slabs intersected by the line of sight through such a complex is given by